readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 This guide will help you create engaging ads for [our audience](/our-audience/) and make sure those ads perform well when people click them.
-EthicalAds will work with you to ensure that ad is getting results, and pairing that with a great landing page will make your campaign successful.
+Our team will work with you to ensure that ad is getting results, and pairing that with a great landing page will make your campaign successful.
 The page below has suggestions for ad design, as well as how to think about your campaign targeting.